 PyOED Configurations (Configs) System#

 In order to equip each PyOED object with maximum flexibility and make sure PyOED is highly extensible, we need to assure both accuracy and robustness.
 Initially PyOED used to configure each object by aggregating keyword arguments with default configurations dictionaries.
-This proved to be problematic, and we migrated to employing datacalsses.
+This proved to be problematic, and we migrated to employing dataclasses.
 Thus, PyOED is currently adopting configurations data classes with simple, yet powerful, configurations system.
 This page describes the fundamentals of PyOED configurations as well as the details of the configurations module in PyOED.

 Important